elisabethoelmann/SciAIMed-P1/README.md

 •	Clear, concise, easy-to-find information about services
 •	Clear and concise easy to read expertise section, on which the services are based

 This website will offer these options, also allowing for intuitive navigation and comfortability of use.
-An effort was taken to not provide an overwhelming amount of information at first glance which would look less professional
+An effort was taken to not provide an overwhelming amount of information at first glance which would look less professional.
-Due to ease of use, it is assumed that users will be also be viewing the site on their mobile phones and therefore creating a responsive design has been important.
+Due to ease of use, it is assumed that users will be also be viewing the site on their mobile phones and therefore creating a responsive design was important.

+### **Scope**
+In order to achieve the desired user & business goals, the following features are included in this release:

+• Header and menu bar, to navigate to various sections of the page
+• Introduction section to outline the overall goal of the page
+• Services offered
+• Expertise/education section
+• Contact form with options to send an email, contact me via mbile and a link to my LinkedIn profile

+### **Structure**

+The webpage is built with a single main page for Introduction, Services and Expertise as main contents, to allow to scroll through, but it has also has a navigation bar in the header, to be able also to jump to each section.

+Additionally the website has a separate contact form, to allow easy contact via email, mobile and or LinkedIn, which is separated from the main page/ contents.

+After the introduction, I have chosen to start with the Services section, due to the fact, that it would be of key interest for users.

+Thereafter follows a summary of my education and expertise, which is important for users to see, because it is the basis, on which I am offering my services.

+I chose the following order for the information 'Home/introduction> Services> Expertise > as I felt this would allow the information to be digested in the best way.
+Finally the contact form is separate, because it only serves the purpose of contacting me, which is separate from the rest of the main page/contents

+### **Surfaces**

+The colours and pictures:
+I have chosen a mixture of different light blue and black background colours to give an elegant, orderly and easily readable impression with high contrast options.
+Scientific/Clinical pictures are mostly light blue, due to the nature of DNA/RNA samples, serving well for the introduction, making clear, that this is a scientific/medical company.
+This continues in the blue colour scheme for the services offered in pale blue (rgb(150, 193, 242))
+The black background of the header, expertise section sets a nice contrast to the blue colours in the introduction and services sections.
+I used Google fonts 'EB Garamond', serif;' due to its simple and elegant design
+![] (docs/images/Google fonts selection EB Garamont.png)